reflex-dev/reflex-web/docs/datatable-tutorial/add_interactivity.md

 ### Editing cells

 Another important type of interactivity we will showcase is how to edit cells.
-Here we use the `on_cell_edited` event trigger.
+Here we use the `on_cell_edited` event trigger to update the data based on what the user entered.

 ```python
 class DataTableState(rx.State):